sonieez/JavaScript/README.md

   </li>
 </ul>

-•When we add a string and integer together, it doesn't give an error.
+•Concatenation(adding strings together).
+But when we add a string and integer together, it doesn't give an error.
 It recognises integer as string and combines them as <i>string</i>:
 ```javascript
 'apple' + 3;  => 'apple3'
 3 + 'apple';  => '3apple'